Military wrestles with penalties for those who refuse to get COVID vaccine - NewsBreak

 The vast majority of the active duty force has received at least one shot, but tens of thousands have not.
 For some it may be a career-ending decision.
 Others could face transfers, travel restrictions, limits on deployments and requirements to repay bonuses.

 Exemption decisions for medical, religious and administrative reasons will be made by unit commanders around the world, on what the Pentagon says will be a “case-by-case” basis.
-That raises a vexing issue for military leaders who are pushing a vaccine mandate seen as critical to maintaining a healthy force, but want to avoid a haphazard, inconsistent approach with those who refuse.CDC panel to vote on COVID-19 vaccine for kids 5 to 11
+That raises a vexing issue for military leaders who are pushing a vaccine mandate seen as critical to maintaining a healthy force, but want to avoid a haphazard, inconsistent approach with those who refuse.CDC panel debates: Should all school kids get COVID vaccine?

 Brig.
 Gen. Darrin Cox, surgeon general at Army Forces Command, said commanders want to ensure they are following the rules.